 Property owners can take steps to protect themselves, he says.

-Don’t forget to develop an evacuation plan to ensure you, your family and colleagues are safe.
+In addition, don’t forget to develop an evacuation plan to ensure you, your family and your colleagues are safe.

 |How customers can prepare|

 La Niña and rural Australia

 Many parts of Australia have experienced drought conditions over recent years, and while for farmers the right amount of rain is desirable, a weather event like La Niña could be disastrous.